 - the Government should formally adopt a commitment to evidence-based policy making, with the aim of ensuring that all proposals for legislation are based on sound, independent research and evidence, and are subject to independent evaluation;

-- such research should be made a statutory requirement and should be carried out by reputable independent research organisations overseen by a strengthened UK Statistical Authority with a role similar to those of the Office of Budget Responsibility and the National Institute of Clinical Excellence.
+- such research should be made a statutory requirement and should be carried out by reputable independent research organisations overseen by a strengthened UK Statistical Authority with a role similar to those of the Office of Budget Responsibility and the National Institute for Clinical Excellence.
 The Government would thus be required to publish an independent review of the case for, and against, proposed legislation, together with an appraisal of the supporting evidence;

 - efforts should be made to draw on a broader range of international experience to balance the one-sided emphasis on neo-conservative transatlantic models, apparent under all recent governments.